BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Bow: 1 point
 - Whip: 1 point

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Put 'em in Chains** `ACTIVE` - If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
+- **Put 'em in Chains** `ACTIVE`

+If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
 If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the Paralyse Magic Power.
 However, the effects will not immediately end should this model have no Will points or be slain.

-- **At 'em Lads!** `ACTIVE` - Whilst Engaged in Combat with an enemy Hobbit model, this model gains a bonus of +1 to their Fight value.
+- **At 'em Lads!** `ACTIVE`

+Whilst Engaged in Combat with an enemy Hobbit model, this model gains a bonus of +1 to their Fight value.

 </div>